All Episodes

 Whether that's an age question, whether that's a discipline question, whether that's a focus question.

-There are growing concerns among Democrats, Corinne, uh, in terms of the whether he's up for this.
+There are growing concerns among Democrats, Kareem, in terms of whether he's up for this.

-As we is Joe and I was just saying, that like the pace is only gonna pick up.
+As Joe and I was just saying, that like the pace is only going to pick up.

-Like he's the campaign is largely, other than these debates kept him out of a lot of big public moments in the public eye.
+The campaign has largely, other than these debates, kept him out in a lot of big public moments in the public eye.

-What are you hearing in terms of Democrats' concerns about whether Joe Biden's simply up for the job?
+What are you hearing in terms of Democrats' concerns about whether Joe Biden is simply up for the job?

-The folks who are doing this behind the scenes and wondering, can he do it once if he becomes a nominee and he's up against Donald Trump?
+The folks who are doing this behind the scenes and wondering, can he do it once if he becomes a nominee?

 This was his opening statement.

-Well, look, the next president of the United States can have to do same do two things.
+Well, look, the next president of the United States is going to have to do two things.

 Defeat Donald Trump.

-That's number one, and number two, gonna have to make be able to go into states like Georgia and North Carolina and other places.
+And number two, going to have to be able to go into states like Georgia and North Carolina and other places.

 One, that Donald Trump doesn't want me to be the nominee.